godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``false`` |
 +-----------+-----------+

-If ``true``, uses a fast post-processing dithering filter on the default screen :ref:`Viewport<class_Viewport>` to make banding significantly less visible.
-In some cases, the dithering pattern may be slightly noticable.
-Note that this will make losslessly compressed (PNG etc.) screenshots larger.
+If ``true``, uses a fast post-processing filter to make banding significantly less visible in 3D.
+2D rendering is *not* affected by debanding unless the :ref:`Environment.background_mode<class_Environment_property_background_mode>` is :ref:`Environment.BG_CANVAS<class_Environment_constant_BG_CANVAS>`.

+In some cases, debanding may introduce a slightly noticeable dithering pattern.
+It's recommended to enable debanding only when actually needed since the dithering pattern will make lossless-compressed screenshots larger.

+\ **Note:** This property is only read when the project starts.
+To set debanding at run-time, set :ref:`Viewport.use_debanding<class_Viewport_property_use_debanding>` on the root :ref:`Viewport<class_Viewport>` instead.

 ----